zmike/zmike.github.io/_posts/2021-10-28-the-end-of-zink.md

 Super serious.

 We're done here.
-There's no need to ever check this blog again, and you don't have to update zink ever again if you've pulled in the last week.
+There's no need to check this blog anymore, and you don't have to update zink ever again if you've pulled in the last week.

 ## Mesa 21.3
 This is it.
-This is the release where everything is going to change.
+This is the release everyone's been waiting for.

 Why is that?

-Because zink is pretty fast™ now.
+Because zink is Pretty Fast™ now.
 And it can run lots of stuff.

 Blog enthusiasts will recall all that time ago when [zink was over]({{site.url}}/zink-is-over) that I noted a number of Big Name™ games that zink could now run, including **Metro: Last Light Redux** and **HITMAN (Agent 47's Deluxe Psychedelic Trip Edition)**.

 True blog connoisseurs will recall [when zink started to pull ahead of real GL drivers in features]({{site.url}}/a-brief-respite) in order to run Warhammer 40k: Dawn of War.

-But how many die-hard blog fans are here from the future and can remember when I posted that **Bioshock Infinite** now runs on RADV instead of hanging?
+But how many die-hard blog fans are here from the future and can remember when I posted that **Bioshock Infinite** now actually runs on RADV instead of hanging?

 It's hard to overstate the amount of work that's gone into zink for this release.
 Over 400 patches amounted to ES 3.2, a suballocator, and a slew of random extensions to improve compatibility and performance across the board.

-If you find a game or app* which doesn't run on zink 21.3, play the lottery.
+If you find a game or app* which doesn't run at all on zink 21.3, play the lottery.
 It's your day.

-* Except running it for your Xorg session or Wayland compositor.
+* Except using it for your Xorg session or Wayland compositor.
 Don't try this without supervision.

 ## Bioshock Infinite Now Runs On Zink